The busy mum’s guide to running a successful business

 As a business owner, you surely know how important it is to find the right people for the right job.
 Instead of being a control freak, you have to learn how to delegate, so you can save precious time and effort, and focus on what’s truly important.
 This means you have to build a team of people you can trust and be certain that they will follow through on their responsibilities.

 Getting to know your employees’ strengths and weaknesses, establishing trust in the workplace, and ensuring a safe and comfortable work environment for everyone can help you achieve that.
-This will not only provide you with greater peace of mind, but it will also help you minimize risks, so you can avoid unpleasant situations such as employees claiming compensation for a broken wrist or other types of injuries, or high turnover rates.
+This will not only provide you with greater peace of mind, but it will also help you minimise risks, so you can avoid unpleasant situations such as employees claiming compensation for a broken wrist or other types of injuries, or high turnover rates.

-You can plan your every action and organize all you want, but keep in mind that life doesn’t really care for your plans.
+You can plan your every action and organise all you want, but keep in mind that life doesn’t really care for your plans.
 You, one of your family members, or employees can get sick, a key executive might quit, leaving a major gap behind, natural disasters can happen, affecting your business operations, or you might deal with a scandal that threatens to ruin your company’s reputation.

 The point is, you can never predict what’s going to happen in the future, be it on a personal or professional level.
 The best thing you could do is be flexible and prepare for the unexpected, so when a crisis or an emergency occurs, you can keep calm and make the right decision.